moazkhan05/Wallet_App/README.md

 ###### npm install @react-navigation/stack
 command for stack navigations (other navigations are tab navigation and drawer navigations)

+###### npm i react-native-linear-gradient
+Gradients allow you to show more than one color with a smooth transition between the colors (think Instagram logo).
+They come in handy when trying to create multi-color backgrounds or custom buttons

 #### Move into the folder and open code editor to make changes

 Visit to : https://reactnavigation.org/docs/hello-react-navigation